Karmalized/CS3203-SoftwareProjectCopy/README.md

 GPTCall:
 GPTCall is when the user inputs a caloric deficiency/need into the GPT AI.
 In return, the AI will then return a meal suggestion to satisfy the user’s caloric needs.

+BMI-Calculator Inputs: The integrated BMI/BMR Calculator will take measurements of an individuals current health status including (but not limited to): Age, Weight, Height, etc and factor those calculations to provide a health metric and daily caloric/nutrient consumption that should be considered by the CalorieMinder user.

 UpdateNutrientInfo: